 Declaration of variant strings in an application does not provide the applicant any right or reservation to a particular string.
 Variant strings on the Declared Variants List may be subject to subsequent additional review per a process and criteria to be defined.
+It should be noted here that while variants for second and lower-level registrations are recorded to preserve the opportunity for delegation of the desired variant TLDs once an appropriate mechanism is developed and tested.

-It should be noted-here that while variants for second and lower-level registrations are defined freely by the local communities without any ICANN validation, there may be specific rules and validation criteria specified for variant strings to be allowed at the top level.
+are defined freely by the local communities without any ICANN validation, there may be specific rules and validation criteria specified for variants to be allowed at the top level.
 It is expected that the variant information provided by applicants in the first application round will contribute to a better understanding of the issues and assist in determining appropriate review steps and fee levels going forward.